TravisWheelerLab/bagel/docs/terminology.rst

 **Benchmark Tester**
     An individual or group who create the tool container that allows a particular tool to run against one or more benchmarks.
+**Stage**
+    A step within the computation required to run a tool (tool container) or process the results of a tool (benchmark container).
+Tools and benchmarks may declare arbitrary stages, and each stage can optionally "fan out" to run many pieces in parallel, so long as each stage is capable of accepting as input the output of the previous stage.
 **Tool (Search Tool)**
     A computer program used for sequence search.
 The purpose of BAGEL is to help assess the performance of different tools.